End of year review of accounts

 - Notes to the accounts.

-If your unit or level’s income is above £250,000 you will need to:
+If your unit or level’s income is above £250,000 you’ll need to:

 - Have an independent review of your unit or level’s accounts carried out by a member of a listed professional body.
 This is a legal requirement of OSCR.

-- Within 9 months of the end of the financial year, provide OSCR with fully accrued accounts, prepared in accordance with the Statement of Recommended Practice (the SORP), including
+- Within 9 months of the end of the financial year, provide OSCR with fully accrued accounts, prepared in accordance with the Statement of Recommended Practice (the SORP), including:

 - A trustee report.